Anxiety Help For Bradford, Keighley, Leeds and Skipton areas

 Specific Phobias - are many and diverse, ranging from the fear of flying through the fear of insects, blood, animals, objects, situations and places.
 Most phobias are related to one thing only.
 We shall leave agoraphobia as a separate concern.

-Complex Phobias - phobias with complexities.
+Complex Phobias - phobias with more than one concern.

 Agoraphobia - Commonly known as a fear of open spaces agoraphobia is generally linked to panic attacks.
 In some case only one panic attack is experienced.
 This can lead to a secondary fear of having another panic attack in a similar place away from the safety of home or support.
 Over time this fear grows and can become even more debilitating.